aantron/ocaml.org/data/planet/ocamlpro/a-solidity-parser-in-ocaml-with-menhir.md

 </code></pre>
 <p>This will parse the file <code>contract.sol</code> and reprint it on the terminal.</p>
 <h3>Library</h3>
-<p>To use our parser as a library, add it to your program&rsquo;s dependencies and use the following function:</p>
+<p>To use our parser as a library, add it to your program’s dependencies and use the following function:</p>
 <pre><code class="language-ocaml">Solidity_parser.parse_contract_file : string -&gt; Solidity_parser.Solidity_types.module_
 </code></pre>
 <p>It takes a filename and returns a Solidity AST.</p>